sushil-bharati/SushilKCF/README.md

 ## How to start?
 (I personally use Ubuntu 14.04)
 1. Open terminal
+2. extract every contents of all.zip to the current working folder
-2. cmake CMakeLists.txt
+3. cmake CMakeLists.txt
-3. ./KCF
+4. ./KCF

 ## How to modify and test in other datasets?
 1. open src (directory)